 How do my employee rights change at two years?

-At two years, you can claim unfair dismissal and claim redundancy pay (see our explainer here).
+After two years, you can claim unfair dismissal and claim redundancy pay.

 But you can still make a claim for “automatic unfair dismissal” without two years’ service if it relates to: an application for flexible working; the National Minimum Wage; the working time regulation; health and safety reasons; discrimination; and whistleblowing.